-Acting as a catalyst for future development, we worked with architects Tsuruta Architects to develop an attractive pre-regeneration housing project in Catford Town Centre in South London.
+Acting as a catalyst for future development, Webb Yates Engineers worked alongside architects Tsuruta Architects to provide the structural design to develop an attractive pre-regeneration housing project in Catford Town Centre in South London.

 The new scheme comprises five apartments that have been created within a micro development on a small infill site.
 Located on Catford Broadway, the new residences have been squeezed above and behind two existing shops by refurbishing and extending a pair of terraced houses.
 The building has been designed to transform an alleyway into a small boulevard, with large windows at ground level to enliven the pedestrian route through to a car park.

 An external staircase ascends the development, it is wrapped in a metal screen that has been perforated with hundreds of cat-shaped holes, revealing the movement within.
 Laser-cut cat-face steel plates are used to create a zigzag-shaped balcony that projects out over the street below.

 Internally the architect deployed a plywood digital fabrication method to create furniture, storage, mezzanine stairs and kitchens.
 Door handles, coat hooks and kitchen cabinet, concrete pad stones and more are all shaped with a cat motif, with 27,620 such references across the development’s interior and exterior.